kkocdko/kblog/source/posts/20210723-1958 Restone Image's Alpha Channel.md

 description: Photoshop doesn't seem to provide this
 ```

-Here a simple but special problem: I need an icon from app, but it is render dynamic by code, couldn't be extract directly from app package.
+Here is a simple but special problem: I need an icon from the app, but it is rendered dynamic by code, couldn't be extracted directly from the app package.

 Just take a screenshot?
-This icon has translucent part.
+This icon has some translucent parts.
 Use Photoshop to make translucent effect?
 Seems good, but it is impossible to restone alpha channel **precisely**.
 Why?

 ## Algorithm